 Sigma 56mm f1.4 bokeh and rendering comparisons

-Check prices on the Sigma 56mm f1.4 at B&H, Adorama, or Wex.
+Check prices on the Sigma 56mm f1.4 at Amazon, B&H, Adorama, or Wex.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!